-Kava is a drink that has origins in the Pacific.
+Kava is a drink that has its origins in the Pacific.
 Also, many Pacific Island nations use Kava, including Vanuatu, Micronesia, and Tonga.
 It is most popular in Fiji.
 As you will see below, Kava is an important plant in Fijian culture.
-Also, it is in Fiji, that the public use kava most diversely.
+Additionally, it is in Fiji that the public use kava most diversely.
 Kava Fiji has many varieties like Lowa Damu and Doko Bana.

 What is the significance of Kava in Fiji?

 Kava is the national drink of Fiji.
 Also, it plays a large role in the country’s history, culture, and social activities.